-Simon spent 25 years with Natwest Bank and several of those years as a manager advising small to medium sized businesses.
-For the last 12 years he has acted as a business consultant and became a trustee in July 2015.
+Simon spent 25 years with Natwest Bank and several of those years as a manager advising small to medium-sized businesses.
+For the last 12 years, he has acted as a business consultant and became a trustee in July 2015.

 Simon spends much of his free time keeping himself fit including running and kayaking (still competes in world championships) but still finds time for the family.

-Diana Terry, Volunteer Administration Assistant
+Nancy Chadwick, Volunteer Administration Assistant